Why are we being told about the king’s tax policy?

 What does it mean, that Mordechai spoke peace to his offspring?

 (10,3) “For Mordechai the Jew was…great among the Jews…seeking the good of his people and speaking peace to all his offspring.”

-It seems to me the meaning is in accordance with what Chazal explained on the posuk (Isaiah 32,17) “And the deed of tzedakah shall be peace” - that through the tzedakah that one gives to a poor person, one makes peace between Hashem and the poor person - the pauper does not quarrel with his Maker, and does not complain about His conduct.
+It seems to me the meaning is in accordance with what Chazal explained on the posuk (Yeshayohu 32,17) “And the deed of tzedakah shall be peace” - that through the tzedakah that one gives to a poor person, one makes peace between Hashem and the poor person - the pauper does not quarrel with his Maker, and does not complain about His conduct.

-Similarly, such exemplary conduct is clear from what the gemara writes about Hillel, that once he was going on his way and heard an outcry in the city, and he said: I am sure that this is not coming from my house.
-The Maharsha explains that Hillel did not think of himself as a tzaddik and for this reason he was certain that there would not be any outcry in his house.
+Similarly, such exemplary conduct is clear from what the gemora writes about Hillel, that once he was going on his way and heard an outcry in the city, and he said: I am sure that this is not coming from my house.
+The Maharsha explains that Hillel did not think of himself as a Tzaddik and for this reason he was certain that there would not be any outcry in his house.
 What he meant was that he had taught his household that even if, G-d forbid, a mishap occurred to them, they should not cry out, but instead keep quiet and accept everything with joy, and bless Hashem for the bad in the same way one blesses Hashem for the good.